 Keeping An Account Active is Easy

 With so many options and 15 months, validity keeping your Hilton points active is quite easy.
-You don’t need to stay at a Hilton to keep your account active – just be sure you review all the options before you let your points expire.
-Conveniently, there are plenty of options available for you to choose from, most of which will cost you little to nothing in price, time or effort.
+You don’t even need to stay at a Hilton to keep your account active.
+Just be sure you review all the options before you let your points expire.
+Conveniently, there are plenty of options available for you to choose from, most of which will cost you little to nothing in price, time, or effort.